-13. The state of Talothiopa has an independent governmental unit that has been created specifically to finance large building projects.
+- c.
+It usually receives administrative and financial support from the federal government. - d.
+It tends to have more restrictions than other local governments as to how much debt it can incur. - e.
+It is the least common type of governmental unit in the United States. - 13.
+A state has an independent governmental unit that has been created specifically to finance large building projects.
 Compared to other local governments, this unit enjoys substantial administrative independence and has fewer restrictions as to how much debt it can incur.
-This governmental unit, which is the most common type of governmental unit in the United States, is most likely an example of a(n) .

-- a. confederal system - b. unitary system - c. special district - d. absolute monarch - e. aristocratic government - 14.
+Which type of governmental unit is this an example of? - a.
+Confederal system - b.
+Unitary system - c.
+Special district - d.
+Absolute monarch - e.
+Aristocratic government - 14.
 Which of the following is an advantage of federalism in the United States? - a.
 State governments can print their own money. - b.
 State governments can overturn federal laws with which they disagree. - c.
 State governments can act as "laboratories" for public-policy experimentation. - d.
 State governments can deny federally guaranteed civil rights and liberties. - e.
 State governments can choose to resist military intervention even during times of emergency. - 15.
 Which of the following is a difference between Canadian and American federalism? - a.
 Unlike the American federal government, residual powers in the Canadian federal government rest with the lower levels of the government. - b.
 Unlike the American federal government, the lower levels of the Canadian government are sovereign. - c.
-Unlike the American federal government, the Canadian national government was strengthened by the Great Depression of the 1930s. - d.
+Unlike the American federal government, the Canadian provincial governments were strengthened by the Great Depression of the 1930s. - d.
 Unlike the American federal government, the lower levels of the Canadian government are called states. - e.
-Unlike the American federal government, the powers of the lower levels of the Canadian government are limited by the Canadian Constitution.

-- 16. Which of the following is true of Canadian federalism? - a.
+Unlike the American federal government, the powers of the lower levels of the Canadian government are limited by the Canadian Constitution. - 16.
+Which of the following is true of Canadian federalism? - a.
 The lower levels of the Canadian government are called provinces. - b.
 The Canadian Constitution allows the central government to veto any provincial legislation. - c.
 In Canada, the powers of the national government are limited to those listed in the Constitution. - d.
 In Canada, residual powers rest with the lower levels of the government or the people. - e.
 The Canadian Constitution designates the national language of Canada as Spanish. - 17.
 Which of the following is true of a federal system of government? - a.
 It ensures that national powers are not expanded at the expense of the states. - b.
 It makes it easy to coordinate government policies at the national, state, and local levels. - c.
 It inhibits the representation of political and regional subcultures in laws. - d.
 It vests unlimited power in the central government to oversee activities of all state governments. - e.
-It hinders business transactions because of red tape created by regulations at all levels of governmental. - 18.
-Which of the following is an expressed power of the national government? - a.
-Printing paper currency such as dollar bills - b.
-Regulating commerce among the states - c.
-Making treaties with other countries - d.
-Regulating immigration - e.
-Acquiring new territory
+It hinders business transactions because of red tape created by regulations at all levels of government. - 18.
+Which of the following is an expressed power of the national government?

+Name: Class: Date:

+Chapter 3 - Federalism

+a.
+Printing paper currency such as dollar billsb.
+Regulating commerce among the states